Emergency communication system: Ease of use

-During a crisis, the people who use an ECS need to quickly and easily launch their notifications and they need to be able to do so in a way that securely provides them with confidence and an intuitive, familiar and easy-to-use interface that can be accessed from any location.
-An emergency communication system that's designed for non-technical users will ensure successful administration and usage; and during some life-threatening emergency situations, campus administrators must be able to react quickly and trigger the alert system swiftly.
-Yet emergency alert is probably among the least used and least familiar processes.
-Ease-of-use therefore is critical to the effectiveness of an emergency communication system.
+During a crisis, the people who use an ECS need to launch their notifications and they need to be able to do so in a way that securely provides them with confidence and an intuitive interface that can be accessed from any location.
+An emergency communication system that's designed for non-technical users will ensure successful administration and usage; and during some life-threatening emergency situations, campus administrators must be able to trigger the alert system swiftly.

 However, in order to support a robust and capable emergency communication ability, this ease of use should not preclude the use of a complex, technologically advanced system.
 A sufficiently advanced system is required to coordinate multiple components to act in concert, to initiate and propagate emergency communications in any manner of ways.
 A distinguishing factor is when such a system includes these advanced capabilities, while still being easy for the user to operate.
 This is important not only for effective emergency communication, but also for an organization to realize the most return on investment, as well as the user being familiar enough with its operation as to effectively operate it under stressful emergency situations, such as in an earthquake or tsunami.